bargoldenberg/New_Space_EDU_SATALLITE/Nanopi-Neo-Air/readme.md

 * Select the OS image
 * Select the targeted SD card
 * Click Flash
-* wait for Etcher to finish and you're good to go
+* Wait for Etcher to finish and you're good to go
-* insert the SD card to the on board SD card slot
+* Insert the SD card to the on board SD card slot

 ![etcher](https://user-images.githubusercontent.com/10331972/236702409-fdc33d07-e22e-4641-a3c7-b84ce0049f1d.png)